AI analysis finds that in-app ad issues are fixed faster on Android than iOS

-A new study finds evidence that in-app ad issues with popular Android apps on Google Play are addressed more quickly than their iOS counterparts on the App Store.
-In what the authors claim is a first-of-its-kind survey, a team investigated the ads in 32 cross-platform apps that rank in the App Store’s and Google Play’s respective top 100 lists.
+A new study finds evidence that in-app ad issues with popular Android apps on Google Play are addressed more quickly than their iOS counterparts on Apple’s App Store.
+In what the authors claim is a first-of-its-kind survey, a team investigated the ads in 32 cross-platform apps that rank in Google Play’s and the App Store’s respective top 100 lists.
 They say the results imply developers should pay attention to platform differences during ad design and consider ways to automatically customize and test apps to improve ad experiences.

 The study is noteworthy for its use of supervised multi-label classification, an AI technique that predicts the labels of unseen instances (in this case ads) by analyzing labeled training data.
 The researchers say it enabled them to canvass and categorize far more information than in previous studies, laying the groundwork for automated analysis tools.
 Large-scale perceptual studies on mobile ads could help developers prioritize their work, for example by choosing to spend more time fixing problems on iOS than Android.

 In-app ads are massive revenue drivers on mobile.
 For instance, in 2016, mobile ad revenue accounted for 76% of Facebook’s total sales in the first quarter.
-Many free apps, which make up more than 68% of the over two million apps in Google Play, leverage some form of in-app advertising for monetization.
+Many free apps, which make up more than 68% of the over 2 million apps in Google Play, leverage some form of in-app advertising for monetization.
 But previous research suggests that users find these ads intrusive.
-Growth Tower reports that almost 50% of users said they’d uninstall apps just because of mobile ads.
+Growth Tower reports that almost 50% of users said they would uninstall apps just because of mobile ads.

 In selecting which apps to analyze, the researchers, who hail from the Harbin Institute of Technology (Shenzhen, China), The Chinese University of Hong Kong, Singapore Management University, and Melbourne’s Monash University, looked at apps across 15 categories with over 100,000 reviews on both app stores.
-They built a simple web crawler to automatically scrape user reviews, downloading 1,840,349 reviews from the App Store and 3,243,450 from Google Play published between September 2014 and March 2019.
+They built a simple web crawler to automatically scrape user reviews, downloading 3,243,450 reviews from Google Play and 1,840,349 reviews from the App Store published between September 2014 and March 2019.
 Using a filter and several post-processing steps, they isolated reviews containing keywords related to ads (e.g., “ad,” “ads,” “advert”), extracting 18,302 ad-related reviews in total.

 To determine how quickly (or slowly) developers addressed in-app ad complaints, the researchers recorded the number of versions of apps released between the time issues were reported and the time they were fixed.
 The coauthors report it took an average of 1.23 updates per app before problems were addressed on Google Play, while it took nearly two updates (1.78) per app on the App Store.
 But certain issues were fixed faster on iOS compared with Android.
 For instance, iOS developers were quick to address orientation, auto-play, and notification complaints.
 Android developers responded more quickly to orientation, volume, and non-skippable ad issues.